EOC TV Show Addresses The Hard Conversations

 International Day of Sign Languages will be observed on Friday 23rd September, and we are taking the opportunity to raise awareness and support deaf people and other sign language users, as well as encourage members of the public to consider learning sign language.

 On September 18, United Nations (UN) member states commemorated International Equal Pay Day.
 This day is dedicated to raising awareness of unequal pay for women and pushing to close the gender pay gap.
-Equal pay means that men and women in the same employment, performing equal work must receive equal rewards.

 On May 9, we explained why the employer should take issues of sexual harassment seriously and what they should do to try to prevent it.
 Today we will consider what the employer should do when harassment actually occurs, that is, what would be appropriate corrective responses.